stkbailey/stkbailey.github.io/_posts/2017-08-22-Geocoding-Schools.markdown

 </div>

 ### Combining with the School Crosswalk

 Now that we have a dataframe with the GIS information, we need to re-combine it with the original dataframe.
+Checking out an entry will show that the new fields are present.

 {% highlight ruby %}
 new_crosswalk = df.join(geodf, on='School Name (TNC)')

-# If we look at the first entry, we can see that Address, Latitude and Longitude are now present
 new_crosswalk.iloc[0]
-{% endhighlight %}

     MNPS Code                                                                  422
     State Code                                                                 720